mrwhalebones/MasterKeyProgram/README.md

 # MasterKeyProgram
 WIF key generator for doing the generating of the WIFs(made for puzzle solving)

+INSTRUCTIONS:

+Current, you only need the .py and .bat file in the same folder. make a directory for it, it'll produce files in it. right now the raw file doesn't support any functionality other random generation and crashes if you do anything else.
+I figured I'd work on a stable version before next release.

 I was suposed to be starting a new job requiring two good legs and messed my foot up temporarily.
 If you want to donate for the free program and the hours I put into debugging and testing, here is my coinbase address: 34aYRB9jeSDXxNpjZBZpfETLJ2Tcw1H36G